facebookresearch/nevergrad/docs/windows.md

-Then, to install all the needed packages, follow these commands:
+Finally, to install all the needed packages, follow these commands:

 ```
 cd nevergrad/requirements/